mbaniadam/ocserv-with-daloaradius-docker/README.md

-**Local Deployment with Docker Compose**: Follow the steps below to deploy the environment on your local machine.
+### Local Deployment with Docker Compose:

+Follow the steps below to deploy the environment on your local machine.

   Clone this repository to your local machine: git clone https://github.com/mbaniadam/ocserv-with-daloaradius-docker.git